TomServo3k/Toaster/README.md

 ## A Toast and Confirmation Component for VuetifyJs

-Toaster allows you to generate small popup (toast) messages that wil appear in any corner or top center, middle or bottom center of the screen.
+Toaster allows you to generate small popup (toast) messages that wil appear in any corner, left middle, top center, right middle, bottom center or center of the screen.
 These messages can be displayed for a configurable amount of time, with or without a countdown and close button.
-The can also be left open until the user responds to them.
+They can also be left open until the user responds to them by clicking the close button.

-Toast message exist if different colors for Information, Warning and Error.
+Toast message exist in different colors for Information (green), Warning (yellow) and Error (red).
+The colors are configurable.
 By default, error toasts remain until the user closes them.

-All toast messages (or only a configurable subset by type) are remembered and can be retrieved by clicking the toast icon in the lower right corner of the screen, which shows if any toasts are available for redisplay.
+All toast messages (or only a configurable subset by type) are stored and can be retrieved by clicking the toast icon in the lower right corner of the screen, which appears if any toasts are available for redisplay.

 Toaster also provides screen centered alert and confirmation dialogs with configurable title, message, button text and header color.